highchair/artinruins-com/_property/chinese-restaurants.md

 In 2009, Johnson & Wales and the [Culinary Art Museum] museum sponsored a series of discussions with Brown University to explore “Eating Chinese: Comestibles, Cuisine, Commerce and Culture.”
 It was just one of several collaborations among JWU and Brown’s Center for the Study of Race and Ethnicity in America and the John Nicholas Brown Center for Public Humanities and Cultural Heritage.

-It featured what seemed the tiniest exhibit you’ll ever see, “Chow Mein, Chicken Wings, and Cheeseburgers” with a table setting from Mee Hong Restaurant ([photo #1](#photo-1)), which was opened by the Chin family next to the Arcade in 1938.
-There was also Lily Tow’s typewriter [from Ming’s Garden, [photo #8](#photo-8)], used to compose newspaper ads for the Ming Garden restaurant.
+It featured what seemed the tiniest exhibit you’ll ever see, “Chow Mein, Chicken Wings, and Cheeseburgers” with a table setting from Mee Hong Restaurant ([1975 photo](#photo-mee-hong-jb-1975)), which was opened by the Chin family next to the Arcade in 1938.
+There was also Lily Tow’s typewriter [from Ming’s Garden, [typewriter photo ](#photo-ming-garden-typewriter)], used to compose newspaper ads for the Ming Garden restaurant.

 Links: